Siemens-Healthineers/K2s/addons/ingress/nginx-gw/README.md

 ### Gateway Resources

-This addon provides two pre-configured Gateway resources:

-- **cluster-local-nginx-gw.yaml**: HTTP-only gateway (port 80) - ready to use without certificates
-- **cluster-local-nginx-gw-secure.yaml**: HTTP (port 80) and HTTPS (port 443) gateway - requires
-  the `k2s-cluster-local-tls` certificate secret (created by cert-manager when the security addon is enabled)

-Both gateways listen on hostname `k2s.cluster.local` and allow routes from all namespaces.
+This addon creates a central Gateway resource that handles both HTTP and HTTPS traffic:

+**Gateway Configuration:**
+- **Name**: `nginx-cluster-local` (in `nginx-gw` namespace)
+- **HTTP Listener**: Port 80 - no certificate required
+- **HTTPS Listener**: Port 443 - uses `k2s-cluster-local-tls` secret

+The HTTPS listener uses a **self-signed certificate** that is automatically created during addon installation.
+For development and testing, this self-signed certificate is sufficient.
+For production use with proper certificate management, the security addon (cert-manager) can be enabled to provision trusted certificates.

+**Certificate Handling:**
+- Without security addon: Self-signed certificate is created by Enable.ps1 using OpenSSL
+- With security addon: cert-manager can manage the certificate (replace self-signed cert)

 ### Creating HTTPRoutes